dhirsch1138/cc65_template/README.md

 Maintanability and self documentation means a happier programmer.

-**Configuration is defined in source/firmware.cfg**.
-The make rules in this template expect a firmware.cfg file in the source director.
+**Configuration is defined in source/linker.cfg**.
+The make rules in this template expect a linker.cfg file in the source director.
 They are in all three examples:
 * "[examplesvideo3_original_w_cc65](#quick-examples)/" is Ben Eater's original example
-  * This is not referencing the firmware.cfg file at all.
+  * This is not referencing the linker.cfg file at all.
 * "[examples/video3_w_cc65](#quick-examples)" evolves on Ben Eater's example utilizing the configuration file modestly.
   * The starting ".org" has been replaced by [.code](https://cc65.github.io/doc/ca65.html#.CODE),  which the linker knows to map to $8000 for us as it is defined as a SEGMENT for the the MEMORY definition ROM.
   * The reset reference at $fffc has been replaced with [.segment](https://cc65.github.io/doc/ca65.html#.SEGMENT) reference to "VECTORS", which is another defined SEGMENT in the configuration.